 I have a favorite client to thank for my eco-friendly awareness.

 After doing some research, it was second nature to pull together eco-friendly interior design selections.
-Some would say the project was even more beautiful because it didn’t leave a large carbon footprint.
-A win-win for everyone.
+The project became even more beautiful with its smaller carbon footprint.

 The laundry room doors and hardware are both vintage.
 They were found in architectural salvage yards; proof that you don’t need new materials to make a major statement.